Forest1027/Passion-Matters/Ielts/Part2.md

-		difficult subjects, not close to our daily life, make it hard to understand. courageous when facing the problems that seems to be unsolvable at the beginning. work out those problems gave me a sense of achievements
+		difficult subjects, not close to our daily life, make it hard to understand. courageous when facing the problems that seems to be unsolvable at the beginning. work out those problems gave me a sense of achievement